About SunWise

 At SunWise, we believe it's important for people to have all the facts before investing in solar power.
 We therefore want you to know how our model works, so that you can understand how we predict the savings you could make.
 These details can seem a little technical, and you don't need to read them unless you want to, but we'd like to give you the option anyway.

 • System Capacity: Larger homes can fit more solar panels than smaller ones, and can therefore generate more power.
-A standard domestic solar panel measures ~39 x 66 inches, and generates around 0.4 kW.
+A standard residential solar panel measures ~39 x 66 inches, and generates around 0.4 kW.
 An average sized home would be able to fit around 20 panels, though the details of course depend on the exact design of your roof.
 Adjust the settings on the SunWise Calculator to match the space available on your roof.
 Here's a rough rule of thumb:

 • Smaller homes: 3-5 kW (6-13 panels)